kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 (2)(i) From the charter operator and the securer, a statement:

-\(A\) That they have entered into a security agreement covering the proposed flight schedule that complies with §380.34, including the amount of the coverage, the number assigned to it by the securer, and the amount of any outstanding claims against it, and
+\(A\) That they have entered into a security agreement covering the proposed flight schedule that complies with [[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|§380.34]], including the amount of the coverage, the number assigned to it by the securer, and the amount of any outstanding claims against it, and

 \(B\) That the securer has received a copy of the proposed flight schedule.
 The statement shall identify the proposed flight schedule by the schedule number assigned by the charter operator in accordance with paragraph (a) of this section.
 If there are any outstanding claims against the agreement, the charter operator and securer shall also state that they have executed a rider or amendment increasing the coverage by the amount of the claims, or that the securer will separately pay any claims for which it may be liable without impairing the agreement or reducing the amount of its coverage.